You Don't Want To Know What Was In Abby Beckley's Eye

 She finally got an appointment with eye doctors at Oregon Health and Science University.
 At first, they didn't believe her.

 "They couldn't find the worms," she says.
 "And they were saying things like, 'A lot of people, when they have this claim, it's usually just mucus, but wouldn't it be fascinating if there was a worm?' " Beckley says.
-"I told them, 'Just you wait.' "
+"I told them, 'Just you wait.'"

 Sure enough, an hour later, Beckley felt a worm move.
 "I said to the doctors, 'Look now!
 Look now!' "